Fish and Wildlife Technician (Optional Co-op)

 Learn more here or contact your program coordinator for more information.

-You love working outdoors and have a commitment to the conservation of fish and wildlife.
+You love working outdoors and commit to the conservation of fish and wildlife.
 Experience working or volunteering in an environmental or natural resource-related organization or project is an asset.
 You should also possess:

 Recent graduates have found employment with agencies of the federal, provincial and municipal governments, the private sector, non-government organizations (NGO’s) and academia.
-Recent government employers include the Ontario Ministry of Natural Resources and Forestry, Ministry of the Environment Conservation and Parks, Department of Fisheries and Oceans, Environment Canada and many Conservation Authorities.
+Recent government employers include the Ontario Ministry of Natural Resources, Ministry of the Environment, Conservation and Parks, Department of Fisheries and Oceans, Environment Canada, and many Conservation Authorities.
 There are many private sector positions with organizations such as Ontario Federation of Anglers and Hunters, Birds Canada, Nature Conservancy of Canada, Delta Waterfowl and Ducks Unlimited.
 There are also opportunities to work with private environmental consultants who provide assessments inventories and surveys of wildlife and habitat for industry and the government.

 Plan to spend about $1,050 in the first year and $900 in the second year for books, supplies, equipment, and field camps.